krummi/www/_blogs/2016-03-01-personal-finance-in-the-21st-century.md

 ---
-layout: post
+layout: blog
-title: "Personal Finance in the 21st Century"
+title: Personal Finance in the 21st Century
-category: "web"
+categories: web
 ---
-Money &mdash; the source of all evil.
-Or something.
-Well.... whaevah.
+> Money &mdash; the source of, well, endless analytical possibilities!

 I'm one of the people who spends way too much time analyzing my personal finances.
 I used to spend even more time doing this when the categorization of transactions was a manual task (yes, it involved Excel).
 Thankfully, there are now services that do the collection and categorization of transactions for you.
 The best known such service is probably [Mint.com](https://www.mint.com/) but we don't have that in Iceland so I use [Meniga](https://www.meniga.com).